8 Natural Ways to Reduce Tick Exposure This Season

 Natural cedar mulch can reduce tick exposure because ticks hate the aroma of cedar.

-Natural (uncolored) cedar is the best choice for paths between garden paths and beds and using it can reduce tick exposure because the aroma of cedar repels ticks.
+Natural (uncolored) cedar is the best choice for paths between garden paths and beds.
+Consequently, using it can reduce tick exposure because the aroma of cedar repels ticks.

 #5 Plant a Bird Garden.